 1. Culture in Bwindi

 In Bwindi, there are various Cross cultural traditions and customs of the Batwa communities as well as the customary Bakiga while on village walks from one place to another within the communities.
-These have a lot to offer from the crafts that can be got from the shops, black smith visits and exciting dances and performances.
-This is an amazing experience since other than offering these exciting experiences, it also offers scenic views of the forest covered hills of Bwindi in the back drop.
+These have a lot to offer from the crafts that can be got from the shops, blacksmith visits and exciting dances and performances.
+This is an amazing experience since other than offering these exciting experiences, it also offers scenic views of the forest-covered hills of Bwindi in the backdrop.

 • Buhoma Community Tours